What’s in This Article

 Key Takeaways

-- Elevation gain in hiking refers to the total vertical distance climbed during a hike, and it is an important factor to consider when planning a hiking trip.
+- Elevation gain is the total vertical distance you climb on a hike, and it’s a key factor in planning any trip.

 Factors that Contribute to High Elevation Gain